 One of the first pieces of advice I give to my clients struggling with emotional eating or sugar addiction is to swap their sweet treats for something that they enjoy, yes, but that is more nourishing and less sugary.
-These low-sugar chocolate pancakes are exactly that.
+These low-sugar chocolate pancakes are doing exactly that.

 I made these pancakes during the first lockdown.
 With all the anxiety for the beginning of the pandemic, the little space to move and the inability to do the most basic things, it was easy to fall into unhealthy eating habits or using food emotionally, to soothe emotions.